 See also Metamorphosis

 - Quite a few Pokémon have a variant of this with their evolution.
-The most obvious example is Magikarp to Gyarados (Small carp to sea serpent), but there are others, such as Trapinch to Flygon (Ant lion larva to adult to dragon) and Feebas to Milotic (fish to elegant-looking sea serpent, or the bizarre Remoraid to Octillery (remora to octopus).
+The most obvious example is Magikarp to Gyarados (Small carp to giant sea serpent), but there are others, such as Trapinch to Flygon (Ant lion larva to adult to dragon) and Feebas to Milotic (fish to elegant-looking sea serpent, or the bizarre Remoraid to Octillery (remora to octopus).

 - Bizarre, but explanatory: Remoraid (pistol) to Octillery (cannon)